Chart Color Schemes

 Werribee - East is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Werribee - East, as per the latest Census evaluation, 84.5% of dwellings were houses while 15.4% were other types such as semi-detached homes, apartments, and 'other' dwellings.
-In comparison, Melbourne metropolitan area had 88.1% houses and 12.0% other dwellings.
+In Werribee - East, as recorded in the latest Census, 84.5% of dwellings were houses with the remaining 15.4% being semi-detached homes, apartments, or other dwelling types.
+This compares to Melbourne metro's 88.1% houses and 12.0% other dwellings.
 Home ownership in Werribee - East stood at 28.4%, with mortgaged properties at 34.0% and rented ones at 37.7%.
-The median monthly mortgage repayment in the area was $1,500, lower than Melbourne metro's average of $1,924.
-The median weekly rent figure for Werribee - East was $315, compared to Melbourne metro's $370.
-Nationally, Werribee - East's mortgage repayments were significantly lower at $1,500 compared to the Australian average of $1,863, while rents were substantially below the national figure of $375.
+The median monthly mortgage repayment was $1,500, lower than Melbourne metro's average of $1,924.
+The median weekly rent in Werribee - East was $315, compared to Melbourne metro's $370.
+Nationally, Werribee - East's mortgage repayments were significantly lower than the Australian average of $1,863, with rents substantially below the national figure of $375.

 Frequently Asked Questions - Housing